intel/intel-lpmd/package/user-guide.md

             run: sudo ./deploy.sh

         ### uninstall
-            run: sudo ./remove.sh
+            run: sudo ./rollback.sh
             manually remove the untar folder

     ## uninstallation behaviour
-	If tuned is installed by this package:
+		If tuned is required by this package:
-		- after installation the current profile will be set to intel-best_performance_mode
+			- after installation the current profile will be set to intel_hepo
-		- package uninstallation will automatically remove tuned
-		- if tuned is installed as an dependency of the debian package, the uninstallation will not automatically remove tuned

-	If tuned was installed before this package:
-		- if current profile already exists, profile intel-best_performance_mode will be added to the existing profile upon package installation
-		- the package uninstallation will turn off the active profile (no current active profile).
+			- package uninstallation will set the default tuned profile off
-		- if the previous tuned profile information was not available, the current profile will be left untouched.

 		Upon uninstallation,
 			- the EPP value will be set to "balance_performance".
 			- power-profiles-daemon service will be unmasked

+# system daemon commands:
+	sudo systemctl status intel_lpmd
+	sudo systemctl start intel_lpmd
+	sudo systemctl stop intel_lpmd

 # tuneD commands: